woodRock/fishy-business/docs/source/thoughts.rst

     * The context and state are noise to the sensory registers that attempt to encode semantic meaning into short-term memory.
     * Our brain can't seperate all noise from signal, so the context/state is partially encoded into our mental representation.
     * Without that noise present, is becomes difficult to achieve the same activation pattern in the associated network.
+    * "Our virtues and our failings are inseparable, like force and matter.
+When they separate, man is no more" - Nikola Tesla

 eyesenck1980effects
     * Value of distinct examples